Training Tensor Attention Efficiently: From Cubic to Almost Linear Time: Discussion and Conclusion

 \section{Discussion and Conclusion}

 In this work, we proved that the backward gradient of tensor attention training can be computed in almost linear $n^{1+o(1)}$ time, the same complexity as its forward computation, under a bounded entries assumption.
 We provided a closed-form solution for the gradient and proposed a fast computation method utilizing polynomial approximation and tensor algebraic techniques.
 Furthermore, we proved the necessity and tightness of our assumption through hardness analysis, showing that slightly weakening it renders the tensor attention gradient problem unsolvable in truly subcubic time.
-Our theoretical results establish the feasibility of efficient higher-order transformer training and may facilitate practical applications of tensor attention architectures.
-Due to space limits, we provide our further discussion and extension in Appendix~\ref{sec:discussion}.
-Future work can perform empirical evaluations of the method in practical large language models, and explore how these findings can be implemented in real-world scenarios to enable the development of powerful higher-order models.